kg782/user-search/README.md

 - I made filter algorithm by my assumption.
 A user entry has attributes - `administrator`, `favorite` and `archived`.
 Side navigation is filtering by them.
 Then text search is searching within those filtered users.
 - Business logics are decoupled and reusable as memoized selectors.
-- Used prettier/eslint to keep code sanitized as selectors.
+- Used prettier/eslint to keep code sanitized.
 - Mobile first styling.
 - I picked up icons from material design library.